Disclaimer & Caution

 Joe Dallas, 1996 by Harvest House Publishers, Eugene, Oregon

 A Strong Delusion examines the growing acceptance of homosexuality in the evangelical community and the “rewriting” of theology and scripture to accommodate homosexual practice.
-The author, the past president of Exodus International who overcame homosexuality himself, presents a Bible-based response to the new gay theology.
+The author, who came out of homosexuality background himself, presents a Bible-based response to the new gay theology.
 He outlines a plan to bring the message of conversion to people caught up in homosexuality.

 Father John F. Harvey, 1996, Ignatius Press, San Francisco, CA